-Now we compare Fuzzy-UCS to a set of general-purpose learners that use different knowledge representations: ZeroR, C4.5, IBk, Part, Naïve Bayes, SMO with polynomial kernels of order 3, SMO with Gaussian kernels, GAssist, and UCS.
-The systems were configured as recommended in the open source implementation, with exception of the following aspects.
-We ran IBk with $k = \{1, 3, 5\}$.
-We ranked the performance obtained by the three configurations, and we only provide the results with the settings that maximized the average rank, that is, k = 5 (IB5).
 The analogous process was carried out for SMO with polynomial kernels.
 We experimented with polynomial kernels of order 1 and 3, and supplied the results obtained with polynomial kernels of order 3 since they maximized the average rank.
 We did not introduce the same system with different configurations in the comparison to avoid biasing the statistical analysis of the results.

 Comparison of the performance.
-Table IX shows the ac-

-curacy of the learners on the same collection of real-world problems.
+Table IX shows the accuracy of the learners on the same collection of real-world problems.
 The two last rows of the table provide the average rank and the position in the ranking of each learner.

 Several observations can be drawn from the results.
-Firstly, let us highlight the good performance presented by Fuzzy-UCS with weighted average inference.
+First, let us highlight the good performance presented by Fuzzy-UCS with weighted average inference.
 This learner is the third best method in the ranking.
 Its average rank is really close to UCS, by which Fuzzy-UCS was inspired.
-Thus, the fuzzy representation does seem not to limit the capabilities of Fuzzy-UCS if all rules evolved are used to infer the class of new examples.
+Thus, the fuzzy representation does seem not to limit the capabilities of Fuzzy-UCS if all the evolved rules are used to infer the class of new examples.
 Moreover, the average rank is also close to the best ranked method: SMO with polynomial kernels.
 The other two inference schemes presented higher average ranks.
-Fuzzy-UCS with action winner inference and most numerous and fittest rules inference occupy the 7th and 9th position in the ranking.
+Fuzzy-UCS with action winner